Our Computing Curriculum

 Building a Computing Schema.
 Our pupils will form a computing schema* by:

 - Ensuing concepts as the basis for schema.
-We call these threshold concepts; these are the big ideas which form the basis for the subject schema.
-In computing the threshold concepts are: Programming, Computational Thinking, Creativity, Computing Networks, Communication/Collaboration, and Productivity.
+We call these threshold concepts/knowledge categories; these are the big ideas which form the basis for the subject schema.
+In computing the threshold concepts/knowledge categories are: Programming, Computational Thinking, Creativity, Computing Networks, Communication/Collaboration, and Productivity.

 - Strengthening the schema with knowledge.
 The knowledge comes from our topics – six topics will be taught each year.
 Each topic has learning expectations.
 These learning expectations address the National Curriculum objectives and allow for progression within the threshold concepts.